Abdullah-10xe/vector_multiplier_by_vedic_MULTIPLICATION_USING_URDHVA_TIRYAKBHYAM/README.md

    - step1:  command : csh
    - step2 :  source cshrc    // tool paths
    - step3 :  tool_invoke -f  tcl_run.tcl
-   for reports check the report folder
+   **for reports check the report folder**

 ////////////////////////////////////////////////////////////////////////////////////////////////////////
 -**Sim Flow**
-Step0: cd path/verif/tcl_xrun
+-step0: cd path/verif/tcl_xrun
-step1 : command : csh
+-step1 : command : csh
-step2 :
+-step2 : source cshrc
+-step3 : xrun -f tcl_xrun.arg
+**Number of pass and fail  tests  will be displayed with respect to opcode** **if any test fail at any value it will displayed the operands and dut values and expected value** **For corner cases make c parameter value 1**
+**Update corners cases by appending more cases in decleared arraies**
 //////////////////////////////////////////////////////////////////////////////////////////////////////